First Church of Christ (New London, Connecticut)

 The First Church of Christ, also called the First Congregational Church, was a Gothic Revival-style church located in New London, Connecticut.
-It was completed in 1853, designed by Prague-born architect Leopold Eidlitz.
+It was constructed between 1850 and 1853, designed by Prague-born architect Leopold Eidlitz.
 This large granite edifice featured a tall central spire, rising in three stages and topped by a gold ball, typical of significant buildings in Prague.
 The central bell tower was flanked by two lower towers with pitched roofs.
 The church occupied a prominent position on Union Street, across from the City Hall, and anchoring the Downtown New London Historic District.

 Due to a sudden loss of structural integrity, its steeple completely and almost instantaneously collapsed at 1:30 pm on January 25, 2024.
 Demolition of the rest of the building was completed the following week.

 History

 The building traced its history to a congregation originally formed by early settlers to New London in the 1600s.
-The prior meeting house was built in 1786 but was damaged by fire in February, 1848.
+The prior meeting house had been built in 1786 but was damaged by fire in February, 1848.
 The congregation then commissioned Eidlitz to design a new structure.
 Construction took place in 1850-1853, and the building was dedicated in July 1853.

 In 1876, a bell was installed in the church tower.
 The town of New London used the bell as a fire alarm and as a way to call people to meetings.
 In 1975, an annex building was added to the rear of the church.

 By the early 2000s, the church was serving free breakfast on weekday mornings.
 They also held remembrance services for homeless people from the area who had died.

 In 2011, Engaging Heaven Church began using the space for their services.
 In 2015, the building was sold for $250,000 to Engaging Heaven Church.
 The original congregation had a shrinking number of members and no longer had sufficient funds to maintain the building.
 The two congregations continued to share use of the building.
 A few years later, part of the building's roof was replaced.